saltstack/salt/doc/topics/troubleshooting/yaml_idiosyncrasies.rst

 .. versionchanged:: 3006.0

-    Dumping any ``collections.OrderedDict`` object to YAML now reliably produces a plain mapping node.
-Previously, only the subtype ``salt.utils.odict.OrderedDict`` was supported.
+    Dumping any ``collections.OrderedDict`` object to YAML now reliably produces an ``!!omap`` node.
+Previously, only the subtype ``salt.utils.odict.OrderedDict`` was supported, and it produced a plain mapping node.

 The YAML specification defines an `ordered mapping type
 <https://yaml.org/type/omap>`_ which is equivalent to a plain mapping except